admmpy/kapp/README.md

 ## 📖 Overview

 Kapp is a full-stack web application that helps beginners learn Korean through scientifically-proven spaced repetition.
 The app focuses on TOPIK I vocabulary (A0-A1 level) with native audio pronunciation, making it perfect for absolute beginners starting their Korean learning journey.

+This project was built in conjunction with Cursor, utilising the new plan feature, as well as ollama for local llm intergration.

 ---